StephanMusgrave/CV/README.md

     - Unit testing with RSpec
     - Feature testing with Cucumber and Capybara
     - FactoryGirl for setting up test data
-    - Capybara to simulate website
+    - Capybara to simulate website features
 - Object­ oriented principles and design
 - Agile values, principles and practices
 - PostgreSQL database